markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

 to get them correct.
 For example, in the `bodyMassIndexRiskFactorWithAge` above, there is a bug: in the last line, it should say `age >= 50` and not just `>`.
 The current table does not handle the case where `age == 50`: we say the table is incomplete.
 How can we find such errors?
 Of course we can test.
-But if we don't happen to test for age 50, we won't find it.
+But if we don't happen to test for age 50, we won't find the problem (remember the discussion on coverage in the context of testing?).
 Is there a better way?
 Yes, there is.
 Because we have expressed it as a decision table, and because, by definition, decision tables have to be complete, we can use a so-called solver to check this completeness.